 Analysis of Whatever Happened?

 In the first stanza of ‘Whatever Happened?’
 The speaker begins by stating that the mysterious event is “receding.
-This means that the memory of it, or the date of the event itself is moving into the past.
+This means that the memory of it, or the date of the event itself, is moving into the past.
 It occurred “At once.”
-At this point it is entirely unclear what is happening in the text, but the next lines inform the reader that there is someone with the speaker.
+At this point, it is entirely unclear what is happening in the text, but the next lines inform the reader that someone is with the speaker.
 They are together, experiencing the drama of travel.

-Luckily, when the sun rises on the next day, everything is picture perfect.
+Luckily, when the sun rises the next day, everything is picture-perfect.
 It was “kodak-distant.”
-This is of course a reference to the camera brand, Kodak.
+This is, of course, a reference to the camera brand, Kodak.
 By using this phrase, the speaker is comparing his memories to a photograph.
 They have as much ability as a picture does to harm him now.
 This allowed them some, as they state in the third tercet, “Perspective.”
-It does not mean that they are totally in the clear though.
+It does not mean that they are totally in the clear, though.
 They still appear “pale” as if in shock over the events of the previous day.

-The third stanza of ‘Whatever Happened?’ begins with the travellers stating together that they now have some “‘Perspective’” on the situation.
-It allows them to look more easily on what happened in the past.
+The third stanza of ‘Whatever Happened?’ begins with the travelers stating together that they now have some “‘Perspective’” on the situation.
+It allows them to look more easily at what happened in the past.

-The comparison to photography continues with the travellers pulling out their “photometers.”
-These are devices which allow one to measure the amount of light in a scene.
+The comparison to photography continues with travelers pulling out their “photometers.”
+These devices allow one to measure the amount of light in a scene.
 Once measured, they can snap their photos.
 This is how easy taking and discarding memories is.
 If they “can’t be printed” they “can be thrown away.”

-The distance from the memories grow as the move farther away.
-“Later” days after the events, they are just a marks on a map.
+The distance from the memories grows as they move farther away.
+“Later” days after the events, they are just marks on a map.
 The past is just “latitude,” a number they could pull up to remember what happened to them.

 This distance comes with acceptance.
-They are able to look at the past and say to themselves that bad things sometimes happen, and there’s nothing one can do about it.
-In particular they relate “mishap,” a very small word for a very bad day, to “coastal bedding.”
+They can look at the past and say to themselves that bad things sometimes happen, and there’s nothing one can do about it.
+In particular, they relate “mishap,” a very small word for a very bad day, to “coastal bedding.”
 Wherever they were traveling, and whatever happened to them, it makes sense now that they are at a distance.
 It was “unavoidable.”

-The speaker also asks “Where’s the source” of their misadventure now?
-It doesn’t exist, since that they aren’t interacting with it.
+The speaker also asks, “Where’s the source” of their misadventure now?
+It doesn’t exist, since they aren’t interacting with it.
 The “yarns” or long tales of misfortune they could’ve told, are only present in “nightmares.”
-The fact that these last five words are in parenthesis indicates that the travellers are not as free from the past as they might like to think.
+The fact that these last five words are in parenthesis indicates that the travelers are not as free from the past as they might like to think.